TheEt1234/luanti_jit_verbose/README.md

 After you don't know what to do after using this tool, you should consider creating a mod that does the same thing as the `-jdump` option in luajit, or just try asking in the luanti discord server for ideas on improvements.

+## Requirements

+You must have luajit installed on your system, or have some way for `require` to detect the `jit.v` module.

 ## Usage

 This mod registers a `/jv` command.
 Simply run it (`/jv` with no arguments) and you will have the verbose output in the terminal you launched luanti from.